 9. America Is The Leading User

 32% of Americans use smart home products.
-It is the leading nation of the world.
+It is the leading nation in the world.
 7,5% of homes in America have products installed.
 That number is expected to grow to 19,5% by the year 2022.
-America has great infrastructure.
+America has a great infrastructure.
 It helps to support new technological advancements.
 Smart homes will grow faster in America than in third world countries.

 10. America Spends A Pretty Penny